corewall/corelyzer/scenegraph/README.md

 ### Windows

-The Windows Scenegraph DLL can be cross-built with MXE, or built natively on Windows with Visual Studio 2008.
+The Windows Scenegraph DLL can be cross-built with MXE/mingw, or built natively on Windows with Visual Studio.

 #### Cross-build on macOS, Linux, or Windows (via Windows Subsystem for Linux)

-This method is preferred as it 1) produces a statically-linked DLL and 2) doesn't require an ancient paid product (Visual Studio 2008).
+This method is used to create the Scenegraph DLL included in official builds of Corelyzer.
+It produces a single, statically-linked scenegraph DLL that includes all dependencies.

 ##### Prepare MXE Cross Environment